Fearless. Progressive. Leadership.

 fight for women's reproductive health.

 Our state and our country are facing a healthcare crisis among women because of ideological attacks on women's access to reproductive healthcare.
 Texas has an alarmingly high maternal mortality rate, and minority and African American women are disproportionately affected.
 We have to embrace policies that do not devalue the life of the woman.
 All women deserve access to birth control and other preventive care, and all women should have equal access to reproductive health care.

 Social Security is an earned benefit that seniors in Texas and all over American have worked their entire lives for.
 We have to protect and strengthen that benefit for future generations of Texans.
 Likewise, Medicare is the bedrock of care for millions of American seniors and people with disabilities.
 We should fight against any attempt to privatize Medicare or Social Security.

 meaningfully address climate change.

-After Hurricane Harvey, Texans can no longer ignore climate change as the issue of national security that threatens our survival and our kids’ and grandkids' future that it plainly is.
-We must rejoin the Paris Climate Accords so that America can lead as a world clean energy superpower.
+After Hurricane Harvey, Congress can no longer ignore climate change as the issue of national security that threatens our survival and our kids’ and grandkids' future that it plainly is.
+We have to rejoin the Paris Climate Accords so that America can lead as a world clean energy superpower.
 We can create good-paying jobs, slash carbon pollution at home and around the world, and ensure that no Americans are left behind as we scale up a clean energy economy.